Resources

 HubSpot has basic animation options for modules, but deeper custom animations require code insertion.
 This reflects HubSpot's focus on marketing functionality over creative flexibility.

-Bottom line: For organizations that value design differentiation above all else, Webflow's creative control is unmatched.
+Bottom line: For organizations that value design differentiation above all else, Webflow's creative control is the stronger option.
 For teams that prioritize marketing integration over unique design, HubSpot's approach may be preferable despite its creative limitations.

 Webflow vs HubSpot SEO features